 • You’re here because you want to truly understand a Place, and we’re here because we want to share that Story.

-We’ve operated trips of various lengths over the years—from 7 days to 35—and have found that 10 days is a sort of sweet spot.
-For one, we find it exceedingly difficult to attempt to convey the myriad realities of any Place—let alone a country as complex & diverse as Brazil—in less than 10 days.
+We’ve operated trips of various lengths over the years—from 7 days to 35—and have found that 14 days is a bit of a sweet spot.
+For one, we find it exceedingly difficult to attempt to convey the myriad realities of any Place—let alone a country as complex & diverse as Brazil—in less than 14 days.
 We also find that it can be challenging for visitors to immerse in their surroundings in a shorter time frame.

-• If you’d like to explore the possibility of traveling with us for less than 10 days, please contact us.
+• We do.
+If you’d like to explore the possibility of traveling with us for less than 14 days, please consider booking a Bespoke Trip, or contact us.

-• If you’d like to explore the possibility of traveling with us as part of a larger group, please contact us.
+If you’d like to explore the possibility of traveling with us as part of a larger group, please consider booking a Bespoke trip, or contact us.

 • Authenticity is at the absolute core of everything we do on our trips, and this philosophy extends to the food that we eat, from the meals that we share in the mornings & evenings to the smallest of snacks on the trail.